edson-magombo/Teacher-Attendance-App-JavaFX/README.md

 # TEACHER ATTENDANCE APP USING JAVAFX

-ignore the other files, the main source code is in the main.java file.
+ignore all the other java files i was using for testing, the main source code for the application is in the source/main.java file.

 Or you can choose to run the compiled jar file in the out/artifacts/JavaFXApp folder.